olexale/mathematician_workshop/01_two_plus_two/instructions.md

 ## Falling apples 🍏

 Imagine that each time when you add two to any number, an apple falls from the sky right on your head!
 2+2?
 BAM!
 An apple!
 3+2!
 BOOM!
 Another apple!
 Don't even ask what may fall if you add three or four… It would be so hard to live in this world cause for every action there might be another unexpected unpredictable action.
-The matematicians call such additional actions _side effects_.
+The mathematicians call such additional actions _side effects_.

 The world is full of unexpected things, so how good it is that abstract math laws are _always_ the same.
 While you're making some abstract math calculation (like adding two to a number) nothing might go wrong!
 This operation is predictable, foreseeable, obvious, and completely useless!
 It's the world that adds meaning.